 - This is a great SUP, although I’ve not tried it in the whitewater, yet: Glide Retro 10ft

 To take SUP Yoga classes

-You want a SUP that is either at least 32 inches wide or designed specifically for yoga, then bring it out on the water and join me for some OnWater Yoga classes!
+You want a SUP that is either at least 32 inches wide or designed specifically for yoga: (then bring it out on the water and join me for some OnWater Yoga classes!!)

-To race with your SUP
+To race or paddle long-distances with your SUP

 A SUP but don’t have a lot of space for storage or transport

 There have been some great developments recently with the inflatable SUPs.
 Check the reviews on the particular board and brand you are eyeing.
 Older and cheaper inflatables tend to “taco” a lot (causing a large indent where you stand and stick up in the front and back), aren’t easy to pump, lose their air, and/or get holes easily.
 Check the reviews on the pumps that come with these SUPs too.
 Quite often pumps die fast.
-Most people have to buy pumps every year or so.
+Most people have to buy pumps every year or so:

 Not sure and just want a general SUP

 I’d suggest one that is at least 32 inches wide in case you want to try yoga and it will provide some more stability and room for extra people or animals or a cooler or fishing gear….